 - Develop the emergency management plans and FEMA all-hazard mitigation plans that include climate change projections and adaptation strategies, and participate in the National Flood Insurance Program as well as FEMA's Community Rating System (CRS).
 The City of Pensacola is currently ranked 7 out of 10 on the FEMA CRS scale, resulting in a 15% annual discount in flood insurance for all insured properties.
 Surrounding communities have reached levels 5 (Pensacola Beach, Santa Rosa County) and 6 (Escambia County).
-The City should continue making concerted effort to improve the CRS rating.
-Acting on the suggestions made in this report would contribute significantly to improving this rating. - Consider current sea level rise (SLR) projections to inventory and map municipal infrastructure that may be vulnerable to climate change, and make plans and budget to replace, move or harden infrastructure over time. - Utilize local authority to protect open space, wetlands, and riparian buffers to increase resilience to extreme weather events. - Become an active participant in the newly funded and created Pensacola and Perdido Bay Estuary Program; encourage the climate resilience action in addition to water quality improvement. - Incorporate Better Site Design, Low Impact Development (LID), and Green Infrastructure principles into local codes and planning decisions to increase resilience of streams, bayous and floodplains to heavy precipitation events.
-Protect the riparian (natural shoreline) zones of these water bodies and incentivize restoration of living shorelines instead of hardening (wooden and concrete seawalls).
-Utilize Escambia County's LID Reference Manual and create incentives for its use within the City and region. https://myescambia.com/our-services/natural-resources-management/water-quality-land-management/low-impact-design. - Use a watershed-level rather than site-level approach to stormwater and flooding. - Encourage higher density development where appropriate as an urban stormwater best management practice.
-More compact development patterns generate less stormwater runoff overall than low density development.
+The City should continue making a concerted effort to improve the CRS rating.
+Acting on the suggestions made in this report would contribute significantly to improving this rating. - Consider current sea level rise (SLR) projections to inventory and map municipal infrastructure that may be vulnerable to climate change, and make plans and budget to replace, move or harden infrastructure at appropriate times as those models indicate. - Utilize local authority to protect open space, wetlands, and riparian buffers to increase resilience to extreme weather events. - Become an active participant on the policy board of the Pensacola and Perdido Bay Estuary Program; encourage the climate resilience strategies in addition to water quality improvement.